I Had A 10cm Ovarian Cyst But Doctors Didn't Believe Me

-When Selling Sunset’s Chrishell Stause and model Hailey Bieber recently revealed they were suffering with ovarian cysts, I knew full well how they felt.
-I have never before — or since — felt anything quite as agonizing as a cyst the size of an orange causing my ovary to twist three times around my fallopian tube.
+When Selling Sunset’s Chrishell Stause and model Hailey Bieber recently revealed they were suffering from ovarian cysts, I knew full well how they felt.
+I have never before – or since – felt anything quite as agonising as a cyst the size of an orange causing my ovary to twist three times around my fallopian tube.
 My hope is you never will.

-For two months I repeatedly went to the GP with nagging pelvic discomfort, bloating, and problems peeing.
-Twice I went to the emergency department, where waves of pain rattled up my side and left me screaming on the floor.
-Each time, doctors variously suggested I had a UTI, ovulation pain, an STI, or polycystic ovary syndrome.
-When I was finally admitted to the hospital, they thought I had kidney stones and surmised I was passing them faster than an ultrasound could spot them.
+For two months I repeatedly went to the GP with nagging pelvic discomfort, bloating and problems peeing.
+Twice I went to the emergency room, where waves of pain rattled up my side and left me screaming on the floor.
+Each time, doctors variously suggested I had a UTI, ovulation pain, an STI or polycystic ovary syndrome.
+When I was finally admitted to hospital, they thought I had kidney stones and surmised I was passing them faster than an ultrasound could spot them.

 Advertisement